There are times that you are required to cancel a car insurance policy for various reasons. Some of them are listed below:

 - Remember to apply for a new policy, while you apply for cancellation of the old one.
 If you do not do so, you may have to face penalties, liabilities in case of an accident causing personal injuries or damage to property, or you might have to pay a higher premium in case of a new policy.

 Although it is fairly easy to cancel an old car insurance policy, it is advisable that you have a solid reason to do so.
-You must also be prepared with plans and quotes of the new car insurance that you want to apply for.
+You must also be prepared with plans and quotes of the that you want to apply for.
 Despite all the issues you are facing with the current insurance company, never driver without a comprehensive car insurance.

 - All You Need To Know Before Insuring Your Car In India